 - … you name it

 If everything is clear and you are still convinced you can rock the stage then you are what we are looking for.
 Follow the CfP application form link and apply to our CfP.
-The Call for Paper will be open until Tuesday 20th June 23:59.
+The Call for Paper is currently open and will close on Friday 22nd June 23:59, Zurich time.

 A sample submission can be found online here.
 We provide this as a general example.
 Your detailed outline need not look like ours, but it should be more than enough information to convince us of the merit of your talk.